jitsi/jibri/doc/development.md

 # Jibri Development
 ## Style
 Code should follow the Kotlin style guide.
 This style is enforced with ktlint in the project itself, linting can be executed by running `mvn verify` (which will build, run tests and lint) or `mvn antrun:run@ktlint` (which will run just the linting).
 Jibri is a Kotlin codebase, so Kotlin should be used for development (save for extreme circumstances where falling back to Java is acceptable).
+The linter can be run automatically by installing a pre-commit script, you can run [this script](resources/add_git_pre_commit_script.sh) to create/install this hook automatically.

 ## Versioning
 Jibri uses (annotated) tagged versions and follows [semantic versioning](https://semver.org/).
 Adding an annotated tag is done as follows: